lachlankuhr/simd-resources/README.md

 * Practical SIMD Programming: http://www.cs.uu.nl/docs/vakken/magr/2017-2018/files/SIMD%20Tutorial.pdf

 #### Source Code
-The code demonstrated in the presentation is avaiable for compliation.
+The code demonstrated in the presentation is available for compilation.
 There are additional examples that were not presented as well.

 #### Presentation
-The slides are also avaiable for your perusal and review.
+The slides are also available for your perusal and review.